Darío Lezcano: FC Ingolstadt

 Lezcano signed for FC Ingolstadt on 15 January 2016.

+Colo-Colo

+In 2023, Lezcano signed with Colo-Colo from Mexican club Juárez.

+loan to Tacuary

+After having no chances to play for Colo-Colo, he was loaned out to Tacuary in his homeland in February 2024.

 International career

 Paraguay U17

 Lezcano played the Sub17 Sudamericano 2007 in Ecuador for the Paraguay national under-17 football team.

 Paraguay

 Lezcano was selected for the Paraguay senior squad by Ramón Díaz and made his debut in the 2018 FIFA World Cup qualification match against Argentina on 15 October 2015.